singularityhub/interface/docs/pages/getting-started/interface.md

 ---

 # The Tunel Interface
-Tunel is all about its interface, which places an emphasis on simplicity of design.
+Tunel places an emphasis on simplicity of design.
 The first point of interaction is a table that shows your containers.

 ![img/home.png](img/home.png)